Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Results

-In the case of opposing direction [Fig. \ref{graph:fig3}(f)], the $\omega^{IT}$ is positive(CCW) whereas the $\omega^{ST}$ is negative(CW).
-The white grids, shown by the gray dashed line, indicate that rotations are canceled each other.
+In the case of opposing direction [Fig. \ref{graph:fig3}(f)], the $\omega^{CT}$ is positive (CCW) whereas the $\omega^{ST}$ is negative (CW).
+The white grids, shown by the gray line, indicate that rotations are canceled by each other.
 Furthermore, the slope of the line was roughly $0.3$.
-We also evaluated mean contact number around each particle in mono-polar clusters $\langle m_i \rangle_{i \in {\rm MPC} }$ in the numerical calculation, for the parameter window exhibiting the polar order, and it was around $2$ to $5$.
-Hence, the above slope agrees with the condition for vanishing torque, $\omega^{ST}+\omega^{IT}\langle m_i \rangle_{i \in {\rm MPC} }\sim 0$.
-It is to note that, since the global particle density $\rho$ has been set to be $0.2$, this means the contact number and the slope are the consequence of clustering.
+We also evaluated the mean contact number around each particle in mono-polar flocks $\langle m_i \rangle_{i \in {\rm MPF} }$ in the numerical calculation, for the parameter window exhibiting the polar order, and it was around $2$ to $5$.
+Hence, the above slope agrees with the condition for vanishing torque, $\omega^{ST}+\omega^{CT}\langle m_i \rangle_{i \in {\rm MPF} }\sim 0$.
+It is to note that, since the global particle density, $\rho$ has been set at $0.2$, this means the contact number and the slope are the consequence of flocking.